2004 European Parliament election in the United Kingdom: Regional seat allocations

 A combination of the effects of the Treaty of Nice and the 2004 enlargement of the European Union meant that the number of seats allocated to the United Kingdom for the 2004 election was reduced from the 87 MEPs allocated for the 1999 election to 78 MEPs.

 As a result of the successful challenge of Matthews v United Kingdom before the European Court of Human Rights in 1999 residents of Gibraltar, voted in the European Parliament election for the first time, as part of the South West England region.

-1 Includes Gibraltar, the only British overseas territory which is part of the EU.
+1 Includes Gibraltar, the only British overseas territory which was part of the EU.

 Results

 Turnout for all the regions was 38.2% on an electorate of 44,157,267 (43,084,598 in Great Britain and 1,072,669 in Northern Ireland).
 The Conservatives and Labour both polled poorly.
 The Conservatives, although getting a vote share 4.1% greater than Labour, experienced their lowest vote share in a national election since 1832.
 Labour's vote share was its lowest since 1918.
 Labour's decline in votes was regarded as being largely due to widespread public dissatisfaction about the Iraq War and (as with the Conservatives) the increased popularity of UK Independence Party (UKIP).
 UKIP saw a large increase in support, increasing its number of MEPs from 3 to 12, drawing level with the Liberal Democrats, who themselves had increased their representation from 10 to 12 seats.
 UKIP polled higher than the Liberal Democrats to push the latter into fourth place.

 Turnout was lowest in Scotland, which did not hold local elections on the same day.
 In Scotland, Labour topped the poll, followed by the Scottish National Party (SNP).
-The Conservatives' share of the vote declined by 2 percent, making it the region with the smallest swing against them.
+The Conservatives' share of the vote declined by 2 per cent, making it the region with the smallest swing against them.

 Wales was the only region were Labour increased its share of the vote compared to 1999.
 The Conservatives managed to make gains pushing Plaid Cymru into third and whose share of the vote fell by 12 percentage points relative to 1999.
 Similarly UKIP narrowly beat the Liberal Democrats into fourth place.
 Wales was the region where the Green Party polled their lowest share of the vote.